ibm-cloud-docs/activity-tracker/at_events_iam.md

 | `iam-identity.account-serviceid.create` | An event is generated when an initiator creates a service ID.  |
 | `iam-identity.account-serviceid.update` | An event is generated when an initiator renames a service ID or modifies its description. |
 | `iam-identity.account-serviceid.delete` | An event is generated when an initiator deletes a service ID. |
-{: caption="Table 3.
-Working with service IDs actions" caption-side="top"}
+{: caption="Table 7.
+Events that are generated for service IDs actions" caption-side="top"}

 ## API key events